Sharps waste: Sharps containers

-A sharps container is a hard plastic container that is used to safely dispose of hypodermic needles and other sharp medical instruments, such as IV catheters and disposable scalpels.
+Hard plastic containers known as sharps containers are used to safely dispose of hypodermic needles and other sharp medical instruments, such as IV catheters and disposable scalpels.
 They are often sealable and self-locking, as well as rigid, which prevents waste from penetrating or damaging the sides of the container.
 In the United States, sharps containers are usually red and marked with the universal biohazard symbol for ease of recognition.
 Elsewhere, they are often yellow.
 Waste is loaded into the container until it reaches a certain height, which is usually around three-quarters of the way full.
 At that point, the container is emptied or disposed of.

 Sharps containers may be single use, in which case they are disposed of along with the waste they contain, or reusable, in which case they are robotically emptied and sterilized before being returned for re-use.
 Airports and large institutions commonly have sharps containers available in restrooms for safe disposal for users of injection drugs, such as insulin-dependent diabetics.
 Medical facilities and laboratories are also equipped with sharps containers, as well as the equipment required to safely sterilize or dispose of them.
 This minimizes the distance the containers have to travel and the number of people to come in contact with the sharps waste.
 Smaller clinics or offices in the US without such facilities are required by federal regulations to hire the services of a company that specializes in transporting and properly disposing of the hazardous wastes.